From Darkness to Light: Transformation

 There is a cost to this kind of ministry.
 There are times when my heart is overwhelmed with the pain and trauma of the person I am present with.
 It feels like the darkness pulls me underground to a place devoid of love where there is no light.
 It creeps back sometimes, even when I sit with my family at church on Sunday morning.
 I believe it is the price that Jesus paid for me and my life is no longer about my personal comfort.

 What led to the transformation of John from darkness to light?
 God’s love.
 Every time I have an opportunity to be trusted enough to go into the darkness and sit with a person, God is faithful to shine the light of the love of Christ.
 The prayer I pray each day before I enter the prison is, “God, your love is the most powerful force at work in the prison today, show me where you are at work today.”
 Fortunately, God’s love is not just working through me, the entire Horizon community is a city set on a hill full of men sharing God’s love.

 The Rev. Dr. Richard Boone is a Church and Community Worker missionary (Advance #3022049) with the General Board of Global Ministries serving as the Horizon Prison Initiative coordinator, West Ohio Conference.

 Since 2000, Horizon Prison Initiative has worked to transform prisoners who transform prisons and communities.
-Participants in our 10-month program work to discover and understand their faith, learn to live within a family, and address the path that led them to prison.
+Participants in our 10-month program work to discover and transform their faith, learn to live within a family and address the path that led them to prison.
 It’s a challenging emotional and spiritual journey, and it works: 91% of Horizon graduates who are released from prison stay out of prison.
 (The national rate is 33%.)